Therapy Makes Me Anxious: Navigating The Therapeutic Process

 Communicate with your therapist

 Communication might seem like a given in therapy.
-Still, it’s important to communicate with your therapist, not just about your thoughts, feelings, and behaviors but also about the therapeutic process itself.
-You may also want to ask your therapist questions about your proposed treatment options and your ongoing treatment plan.
+Still, it can be important to communicate with your therapist, not just about your thoughts, feelings, and behaviors, but also about the therapeutic process itself.
+You may want to ask your therapist questions about your b and your ongoing treatment plan.
 This could be the case even if you have been participating in a certain type of treatment for a while.

-You may also want to discuss any concerns you have as well as negative feelings that arise during your conversations with your therapist.
-This may include anxiety around therapy.
-An effective therapist will be open to accepting feedback and to potentially modifying their care to best fit your needs.
+You may also want to discuss any concerns you have, as well as any negative feelings that arise during your conversations with your therapist.
+This may include anxiety related to attending therapy.
+An effective therapist will typically be open to accepting feedback and potentially modifying their care to fit your needs.

 Think of therapy as a safe space

 It may be impossible to eliminate your fears entirely.
 You may still have concerns about a therapist potentially judging you or thinking less of you because of what you tell them.
-However, it can be helpful to understand that it is not your therapist’s job to judge you.
-Instead, it is their job to help you, and they can only do that if you are fully honest with them.
+However, it can be helpful to understand that therapists are trained to view their clients through a nonjudgmental lens

-Because of the nature of the therapeutic relationship, it’s unlikely that you will have to interact with your therapist outside of your sessions.
-You can think of it as a discreet relationship in a safe space where you can discuss personal details without fear of repercussions.
+Because of the nature of the therapeutic relationship, it’s unlikely that you will interact with your therapist outside of sessions.
+You can think of the therapeutic alliance as a discreet relationship in a safe space where you can comfortably and openly discuss personal details.

-If you continue to feel uncomfortable in therapy sessions, don’t worry – you have other options.
+If you continue to feel uncomfortable in therapy sessions, you have other options.
 For example, it might help to ease into therapy by attending support groups with people who experience similar symptoms to yours.

 Understand the therapeutic process